inkydragon/PureSpecial.jl/docs/src/specfun/book-index.md

-# Index of computer programs
+# Function Index in CoSF

 > Note: Subsidiary routines called directly by a routine are listed in parentheses